 For a child, it is valid to need to receive protective love.
-But if such a need is carried over into adulthood, it’s no longer valid.
-It will cause us to go about searching for love with a pleasure-craving that says ‘you have to love me so I can believe in my own worth, then perhaps I’ll be willing to love you.’
+But if we carry such a need over into adulthood, it’s no longer valid.
+It will cause us to go about searching for love with a pleasure-craving that says, “You have to love me so I can believe in my own worth.
+Then perhaps I’ll be willing to love you.”
 That kind of desire is pretty darned self-centered and one-sided, and the effects of it are grave.

 When we’re so dependent on others for love, we become helpless; we won’t stand on our own two feet.
 All our energy is channeled into living up to this ideal of ours, which is designed to force others to love us.
 We submit as a way to dominate, but we attempt to dominate through weak helplessness.
 We comply with others only because we want to make them to comply with us.